When this content has been published

 Some large supermarkets offer in store recycling banks for carrier bags.
 If your shopping is delivered to your home you can request that it is delivered without bags.
 Alternatively, you could reuse plastic carrier bags as bin liners for your black bin waste.

 Plastic household packaging - tubs, pots, bottles and trays - can be collected from the kerbside by putting them in your black recycling box.

 Plastic bottles can be recycled in your black recycling box.
-Please remove lids, wash and squash.
+Please wash, squash and replace lids.
 They can also be taken to a recycling centre or one of the plastic bottle banks located across the district.